 In our protocol, classical messages are encoded in the vertices of $G(N_n)$, so that at most $n$ messages can be transmitted with zero-error.
 When the condition $\alpha(\mathcal G)\, d \ge n$ holds, one-shot zero-error superadditivity is therefore ruled out here. \end{proof} Consequently, one-shot zero-error superadditivity is possible only when the classical behavior set is a proper subset of the quantum set, $\mathscr{C}_\G\subsetneq \mathscr{Q}_\G$, reflecting contextual structure in the underlying graph.
 Since Kochen–Specker contextuality can only arise in quantum systems above a certain dimensional threshold, this naturally motivates following no-go corollaries. \begin{corollary} For any noisy classical channel $N_n$, the parallel use of $N_n$ with a two-level perfect quantum channel cannot exhibit zero-error superadditivity under the protocol considered here. \end{corollary} \begin{corollary} Let $N_n$ be a noisy classical channel whose confusability graph admits an orthogonal representation in $\mathbb{C}^d$, $d$ being the minimum possible dimension.
 If the assisting perfect quantum channel has dimension strictly less than $d$, then no one-shot zero-error superadditivity is possible under this protocol. \end{corollary} The proofs of the above corollaries are provided in the Appendix B.

-\textit{Discussion.-} We have explored a new kind of superadditivity in the zero-error communication scenario, which is fundamentally quantum in origin.
-This quantum character manifests in an asymmetric communication setting in which a noisy classical channel is assisted by a perfect quantum channel in parallel.
-In particular, we show that the one shot zero-error classical capacity of the combined channel exceeds the product of their individual zero-error capacities, and that this enhancement disappears if the assisting quantum channel is replaced by a perfect classical channel, confirming that the effect is genuinely quantum.
+\textit{Discussion.-} We have explored a new kind of superadditivity in the zero-error communication scenario that is fundamentally quantum in origin.
+This quantum character manifests in an asymmetric communication setting where a noisy classical channel is assisted by a perfect quantum channel in parallel.
+In particular, we show that the one-shot zero-error classical capacity of the combined channel exceeds the product of their individual zero-error capacities, and that this enhancement disappears when the assisting quantum channel is replaced by a perfect classical channel, confirming that the effect is genuinely quantum.
 We further show that the superadditivity observed in this scheme is governed by the structural properties of the noisy classical channel.
 Specifically, superadditivity is possible only when the confusability graph of the classical channel is isomorphic to an exclusivity graph that admits strictly quantum behavior.
-A sufficient condition for superadditivity in our framework is rather straightforward: if the number of vertices of the confusability graph exceeds the product of its independence number and the dimension of a orthogonal representation of the graph, then the channel can be paired with a perfect quantum channel of matching dimension to exhibit superadditivity of one shot zero-error classical capacity.
-Unlike earlier superadditivity results involving combinations of noisy and perfect quantum channels, the effect reported here arises from purely classical noise assisted by a perfect quantum channel.
+A sufficient condition for superadditivity in our framework is straightforward: if the number of vertices of the channel hypergraph exceeds the product of the independence number of its confusability graph and the dimension of an orthogonal representation of the graph, then the channel can be paired with a perfect quantum channel of matching dimension to exhibit superadditivity of one-shot zero-error classical capacity.
+Unlike earlier superadditivity results involving combinations of noisy and perfect quantum channels \cite{Duan2009,Cubitt2011a,Cubitt2012,Shirokov2015,Duan2016}, the effect reported here arises from purely noisy classical channel assisted by a perfect quantum channel.